milanglacier/yarepl.nvim/README.md

 ## code-cell

-This module simplifies the creation of code cell text objects, allowing you to utilize them with `REPLSendOperator` or other operators such as paste, delete, and formatting.
+This module simplifies the creation of code cell text objects, allowing you to utilize them with `Yarepl send_operator` or other operators such as paste, delete, and formatting.

 ## fzf-lua